laszewsk/nist/catalog/aws/amazon-fraud-detector-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/amazon-fraud-detector.yaml
 ---

+{{% pageinfo %}}
+Amazon Fraud Detector is a fully managed service that uses machine learning (ML) and more than 20 years of fraud detection expertise from Amazon, to identify potentially fraudulent activity so customers can catch more online fraud faster.
+{{% /pageinfo %}}

 ## Description

 Amazon Fraud Detector is a fully managed service that uses machine learning (ML) and more than 20 years of fraud detection expertise from Amazon, to identify potentially fraudulent activity so customers can catch more online fraud faster.